jackchevalley/php-telegram-bot-framework/README.md

 - Guzzle HTTP Client: https://docs.guzzlephp.org/
 - My Development channel: https://t.me/JacksWork

-I hope this will help you create amazing bots or even starting your own coding journey.
+I hope this will help you create amazing bots or even start your own coding journey.
-I’ll always be grateful to the open-source framework that helped me when I began programming many years ago.
+I'll always be grateful to the open-source framework that helped me when I began programming many years ago.
 Today, I enjoy my work thanks to that code and the people who shared it.

 ---